apache/mxnet/docs/tutorials/onnx/fine_tuning_gluon.md

 ### Downloading supporting files
-These are images and a vizualisation script
+These are images and a vizualisation script:

 ```python